 The average monthly expenditure on alcohol [Rs 1938.40±1649.82] of patients with alcohol dependence is more than the average monthly earning [Rs 1660±1704] which again, is likely to be reduced because of absenteeism, sickness & unemployment.
-They contribute very little or nothing to family and are likely to incur heavy loans [average Rs 8388 ± 2145 per year].
+They contribute very little or nothing to family and incur heavy loans [average Rs 8388 ± 2145 per year].